robotx-school/eurobot-2023/README.md

 # Eurobot 2023 develop REPO
+## Repo archived
+THis robot got third place in Russia final.
+Now this repo is closed.

 ### About branches
 `master` is now default branch for develop.
 All code pushed directed in this branch.
 `main` - Stable, pending to test || tested on real robot(status can be checked from merge pull request description)</br>